Gladuin/iidx-controller/README.md

 Sensitivity:
  - If you want the default sensitivity to be something else than the current, change the second value of the array on line `56` of `iidx-controller/iidx-controller.ino`.
+ - You can change the 10 sensitivity values by changing the values in the array on line `57` of `iidx-controller/iidx-controller.ino`.

 Info:
  - Pinouts are available in `iidx-controller/iidx-controller.ino`, you can edit them there if necessary.